The store will not work correctly in the case when cookies are disabled.

 Yes!
-It’s true that most keen gardeners will begin the sowing process around April / May, so by the time the good weather comes around the lawn is ready to enjoy.
-However, even if you’re a little bit late to the garden party, you can still sow lawn seed now, and in fact you may see the results a lot quicker.
-We’ve included some extra information below about when and if you should use fertiliser in the summer, and the best time to sow wildflower seed also.
+It’s true that most keen gardeners will begin the process of sowing grass seed around April / May, so by the time the good weather comes around, the lawn is ready to enjoy.
+However, even if you’re a little bit late to the garden party, sowing grass seed in summer is still achievable, and in fact, you may see the results a lot quicker.
+We’ve included some extra information below about when to should use fertiliser in the summer and the best time to sow wildflower seeds.

 Most grass mixtures containing perennial ryegrass need around 8-10 degrees to germinate, and the UK generally begins to hit these temperatures around the end of April / beginning of May.
-With mixes that contain a high perennial ryegrass content – 80% and up, you could begin to see growth within 10 days.
-Grass seed like fescue requires slightly warmer temperatures of 15 degrees and upwards to germinate – if the weather drops below this and is slightly intermittent it may take 3-4 weeks to see the grass start to come through.
+With mixes that contain a high perennial ryegrass content – 80% and up – you could begin to see growth within ten days.
+Grass seed mixes that feature fescue grass seed species require slightly warmer temperatures of 15 degrees and upwards to germinate.
+But if temperatures drop below this slightly, it may take 3-4 weeks to see the grass start to come through.
 However, whether you’re going for a perennial mix, a fescue mix, or one that’s a bit of both – your seed will still germinate this summer.

 Watering Grass Seed

-Yes, you can still use fertiliser too – and it’s a great time to apply as lawns will need feed to keep their greenness throughout the summer if you haven’t already fed it!
-There are four options for summer feed, with all these options we recommend applying two weeks before you are due to sow seed – this allows ample time for the fertiliser granules to be absorbed and give the soil the best head start possible.
+Yes, you can still use fertiliser, too – and it’s a great time to apply as lawns will need feed to keep their greenness throughout the summer if you haven’t already fed it!
+We have four options for summer lawn feed, and we recommend applying these two weeks before sowing grass seed.
+This gives the fertiliser granules time to be absorbed into the soil to benefit your grass.

 Apply before August.
-Our QUICK RELEASE: Pre-Seed is a feed that is high in phosphate, this is a key ingredient to help strengthen the roots of new seedlings and improve seed to soil contact.
-Apply two weeks before seeding, and water in until the granules can’t be seen.
+Our QUICK RELEASE: Pre-Seed is a feed that is high in phosphate; this is a key ingredient to help strengthen the roots of new seedlings and improve seed-to-soil contact.
+Apply this fertiliser two weeks before sowing your grass seed and water in until the granules are fully dissolved.

 QUICK RELEASE: Spring / Summer